Seize the savings deliciously! Get a $25 restaurant certificate for $2:

-Local restaurants need our support now more than ever.
-Restaurant.com encourages customers to use your Restaurant.com certificates for takeout and delivery.
+Restaurant.com encourages customers to use your Restaurant.com certificates for takeout, delivery, or dining in.
 When you place your order, be sure to mention you have a Restaurant.com Certificate.
-Don’t forget, Restaurant.com Certificates and Cards never expire, so use them now, or save them for later!
+Don’t forget, Restaurant.com Certificates and Cards never expire, so use them now, or save them for late.

 The only thing better than going out for a great meal, is getting a great deal!
 Restaurant.com Certificates are the way to get the best deal, every meal.
 Available in denominations ranging from $5 to $100, these certificates are available for more than 500,000 great deals every day.
 Restaurant.com Certificates never expire and come with a 100% customer satisfaction guarantee!